A reader suggests addressing “the difference between data and information.”

 Scholarship is often used to indicate all the learning, data, and informed opinion that exists in a certain area of study.
 Ex.
 Civil War scholarship, George Washington scholarship, motion picture scholarship.

 Lore is specialized knowledge above and beyond what most people know about a subject.
 Ex. movie lore, sports lore, computer lore.
 The word often suggests arcane learning.
 Ex.
 Gandalf is steeped in magical lore.

 Science is systematized knowledge Ex. the science of light, the science of photosynthesis.

-18 Responses to “Data and Information”
+18 thoughts on “Data and Information”

 In the IT industry, the difference between information and data is normally quite clear: data is the raw, undigested stuff of acquired numbers and letters.
 Examples of data could includeweather measurements, survey responses, and website metrics.

 Information comes from the processing of the data to derive something useful; so weather data can be processed into a synoptic chart for making a weather forecast, survey results can show the public’s response to a marketing campaign, and so on. the information is the useful idea that helps you make a decision: I’ll take an umbrella today, or we’ll go into full-scale production of our new product.